paulstn/SmarterTabSwitching/README.md

 1. “Pinned Tabs”: Keybind to open a specific tab regardless of placement or recency
 2. Tab sorting by similar domains (.google.com, etc.)

+## Known Issues:
+Look under the 'Issues' tab of our repository.
+There are detailed explanations of what our known issues are and plans to fix them.

 ## Repository Layout
 ### reports
 <pre>